(1) May I work as a loan originator for more than one mortgage broker? Yes.

 (12) May a licensed loan originator hire employees or independent contractors to assist in the mortgage broker licensee's activities?
 No. Only the mortgage broker licensee can have employees or independent contractors.
 This prohibition against loan originators hiring employees or independent contractors includes clerical or administrative personnel whose work is related to the mortgage broker licensee's activities, and loan processors.

 (13) Do loan processors have to be licensed as loan originators?
-W-2 employee loan processors are not required to have a loan originator license provided they work under the supervision and instruction of a licensed or exempt mortgage broker and do not hold themselves out as able to conduct the activities of a mortgage broker or loan originator.
-Independent contractor loan processors must be licensed as a mortgage broker, mortgage broker branch office, or loan originator.
+W-2 employee loan processors are not required to have a loan originator license provided they work under the supervision and instruction of a licensed mortgage loan originator (including the designated broker) and do not hold themselves out as able to conduct the activities of a licensed mortgage broker or loan originator.
+Independent contractor loan processing companies must be licensed as a mortgage broker, have a designated broker, and have at least one licensed mortgage loan originator (who can be the designated broker).
+The W-2 employee loan processors are not then required to be licensed mortgage loan originators.
+Individual independent contractor loan processors must be licensed as mortgage loan originators, be sponsored by a licensed mortgage broker, and be supervised by that licensee's licensed mortgage loan originator (including the designated broker).

 (14) May loan processors work on files from an unlicensed location?
 A loan processor may work on loan files from an unlicensed location under the following circumstances: